jungwookshin/scorer_time_energy/README.md

 - TOPAS must be installed.
 Test version was 3.2.0 (latest as of May, 2019)

+- Unzip the full set of Geant4 header files from topas/Geant4Headers.zip.
+See also README_Topas_3_2.txt in the code repository, there are detailed instructions, too.

 - cmake.
 Test version 3.14.2

 - OS